Dshcherbyna/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 We assume you have already created L2M2M device profile using the previous step.

 Now, let's create the device using our profile and configure LwM2M Credentials.
-ThingsBoard supports 4 different types of credentials: Pre-Shared Key (PSK), Raw Public Ket (RPK), X.509 Certificates and "No Security" mode.
+ThingsBoard supports 4 different types of credentials: Pre-Shared Key (PSK), Raw Public Key (RPK), X.509 Certificates and "No Security" mode.

-TODO: add screens with 4 different types of credentials populated.
+{% include images-gallery.html imageCollection="credentials" %}

 For simplicity, we will connect device using plain UDP and "No Security" mode.
 To connect such a device we just need to specify it's endpoint name in the device credentials.

-TODO: add screens how to do this.
+{% include images-gallery.html imageCollection="nosecure" %}

 You may use other types of credentials with the DTLS mode enabled.
 See DTLS [configuration](#dtls-configuration) for more info.

 ### Step 4.
 Connect the device

 We assume you have already provisioned L2M2M device credentials using the previous step and also built Eclipse Wakaama [test client](https://github.com/eclipse/wakaama#test-client-example).
-Now you are ready to turn on the device and observe the incoming telemetry.
+You are now ready to turn on the device and observe the incoming telemetry.

 Let's launch the test client: